 A Splash Screen is a graphical control element consisting of a window containing an image or a logo and sometimes includes the details about the current version number of the software and components used.
 A Splash Image can appear on a Splash Screen while a game or program is launching.

-In Multi-Device C++ Builder applications, Splash Screens are the images that are shown on your mobile before the application is launched.
+In Multi-Device C++ Software applications, Splash Screens are the images that are shown on your mobile before the application is launched.
 These image forms are stored in mobile packages and served up when you deploy your application to stores like Google Play and the Apple Store.
 Windows applications don’t have this as a mandatory thing, but you can launch a splash window before your main window is launched.

 What is the file type for splash screen images?